NYS Regents exam requirements would be dropped in fall 2027

 "How do we know that districts across the state will still give students that broad curriculum in American and world history?" asked Nassau teacher Matthew Jehn.

-At Monday's meeting in Albany, state education officials said that they welcomed public comments on their proposed changes in graduation rules and that questions raised at the Melville conference had been heard "loud and clear."
+At Monday's meeting in Albany, state education officials said they welcomed public comments on their proposed changes in graduation rules and that questions raised at the Melville conference had been heard "loud and clear."

 No dates have been announced for Regents' votes on segments of the plan.